awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 ## Policy best practices<a name="security_iam_service-with-iam-policy-best-practices"></a>

 Identity\-based policies are very powerful\.
 They determine whether someone can create, access, or delete AWS Health resources in your account\.
 These actions can incur costs for your AWS account\.
 When you create or edit identity\-based policies, follow these guidelines and recommendations:
-+ **Get Started Using AWS Managed Policies** – To start using AWS Health quickly, use AWS managed policies to give your employees the permissions they need\.
++ **Get started using AWS managed policies** – To start using AWS Health quickly, use AWS managed policies to give your employees the permissions they need\.
 These policies are already available in your account and are maintained and updated by AWS\.
-For more information, see [Get Started Using Permissions With AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#bp-use-aws-defined-policies) in the *IAM User Guide*\.
+For more information, see [Get started using permissions with AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#bp-use-aws-defined-policies) in the *IAM User Guide*\.
-+ **Grant Least Privilege** – When you create custom policies, grant only the permissions required to perform a task\.
++ **Grant least privilege** – When you create custom policies, grant only the permissions required to perform a task\.
 Start with a minimum set of permissions and grant additional permissions as necessary\.
 Doing so is more secure than starting with permissions that are too lenient and then trying to tighten them later\.
-For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the *IAM User Guide*\.
+For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the *IAM User Guide*\.
-+ **Enable MFA for Sensitive Operations** – For extra security, require IAM users to use multi\-factor authentication \(MFA\) to access sensitive resources or API operations\.
-For more information, see [Using Multi\-Factor Authentication \(MFA\) in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) in the *IAM User Guide*\.
++ **Enable MFA for sensitive operations** – For extra security, require IAM users to use multi\-factor authentication \(MFA\) to access sensitive resources or API operations\.
+For more information, see [Using multi\-factor authentication \(MFA\) in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) in the *IAM User Guide*\.
-+ **Use Policy Conditions for Extra Security** – To the extent that it's practical, define the conditions under which your identity\-based policies allow access to a resource\.
++ **Use policy conditions for extra security** – To the extent that it's practical, define the conditions under which your identity\-based policies allow access to a resource\.
 For example, you can write conditions to specify a range of allowable IP addresses that a request must come from\.
 You can also write conditions to allow requests only within a specified date or time range, or to require the use of SSL or MFA\.
-For more information, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.
+For more information, see [IAM JSON policy elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 ## Using the AWS Health console<a name="security_iam_id-based-policy-examples-console"></a>

 To access the AWS Health console, you must have a minimum set of permissions\.
 These permissions must allow you to list and view details about the AWS Health resources in your AWS account\.
 If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(IAM users or roles\) with that policy\.

-To ensure that those entities can still use the AWS Health console, you can attach the following AWS managed policy, [AWSHealthFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AWSHealthFullAcces)\.
+To ensure that those entities can still use the AWS Health console, you can attach the following AWS managed policy, [AWSHealthFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AWSHealthFullAccess)\.

-This policy grants an entity full access to the following:
+The AWSHealthFullAccess policy grants an entity full access to the following:
++ Enable or disable the AWS Health organizational view feature for all accounts in an AWS organization
-+ Personal Health Dashboard in the AWS Management Console
++ The Personal Health Dashboard in the AWS Health console
 + AWS Health API operations and notifications
-+ Access to enable or disable AWS Health for all accounts in an organization for AWS Organizations
++ View information about accounts that are part of your AWS organization
++ View the organizational units \(OU\) of the management account

 **Example : AWSHealthFullAccess**